 For a brighter smile

 Teeth whitening is ideal for people who have healthy, unrestored teeth (no fillings) and gums.
-Individuals with yellow tones to their teeth respond best.
+Individuals with yellow-toned teeth respond best.

 Tray-based teeth whitening systems involve filling a mouthguard-like tray with a gel whitening solution.
 The whitening solution contains a peroxide bleaching agent.
 Patients wear the tray for a couple hours per day or while they sleep for up to four weeks.